DIVINER'S SAGE Overview Information

 Salvia divinorum is used most famously as a recreational drug.
 It produces hallucinations when inhaled, when the leaves are chewed, or when extracts are placed under the tongue.
 It is widely available through smoke shops and on the Internet in concentrated form.
 It is used in cigarettes and incense.
 Salvia divinorum possession and use is legal in most states in the US, but the Drug Enforcement Agency (DEA) is reviewing it for possible controlled substance regulation.
 It is considered illegal in some states including Delaware, Louisiana, Maine, Missouri, Oklahoma, and Tennessee.

 Salvia divinorum is also taken by mouth as a medicine for diarrhea, headache, joint pain (rheumatism), stomachbloating, and as a tonic and end-of-life remedy.
 It is taken to regulate urination and bowel movements.

 Salvia divinorum contains chemicals that can cause hallucinations.
 These chemicals are destroyed by digestive juices.
 There isn’t much information about how diviner’s sage might work as a medicine.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of diviner’s sage during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

 DIVINER'S SAGE Dosing

-The appropriate dose of diviner's sage depends on several factors such as the user's age, health, and several other conditions.
+The appropriate dose of Salvia divinorum depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for diviner's sage.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.